 Peer Review Process

-1. All articles submitted to the UOSJHSS and the UOSJSLS for publication are subjected to a double-blind, peer review process.
+1. All articles submitted to the UoS (JSIS) for publication are subjected to a double-blind, peer review process.

 2. Articles are initially reviewed by editors.
 The editor may reject them either because they are irrelevant to the scope and subject matter of the journals or because they are visibly of a low quality so that they cannot be considered at all.